 Peer Mentors put an emphasis on person-centered planning and learning for their students.
 Peer Mentors will meet with their assigned students on a weekly or bi-weekly basis during the semester to help their students on self-determination, advocacy mechanisms, and promote individual learning.

 Our Peer Mentors are aware of the many challenges our students may face both academically (class material/deadlines), and socially (inclusion, confidence-building).
 In unison with the students, Peer Mentors help identify and develop key skills (Active Listening, Empowerment, Study Habits) for each student.

 Want to be a Peer Mentor?

-Please contact Bob Hulit, Curriculum Coordinator of The Achievement Center at RVCC at BobH@thearcofsomerset.org.
+Please contact Bob Hulit, Director of Post Secondary Programming at The Achievement Center at RVCC at BobH@thearcofsomerset.org.

 You can also reach us at 732-666-4781 and at our fax number at 908-704-0850.